Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 The default is chatgpt if you don’t specify one.

 Same simulations, same resource components, same test suite.
-The Simulator just adds the host dropdown and Claude’s rendering behavior.
+The Inspector includes the host dropdown and each host’s rendering behavior.

 What Your App Looks Like in Claude